 There is a lot to take exception to when considering the Trump administration.
-As an African American female, I have raised three strong black warriors.
+As an African-American female, I have raised three strong black warriors.
 Picking and choosing how and when to reproduce was my own personal beautiful choice.
-On his first day in office Donald Trump signed legislation that will severely cripple a woman’s ability to govern her own body.
-It appears that turning the clock of reproductive freedom back would give way to the great America that witnessed women having back-alley abortions, bearing children without proper prenatal care and placing Planned Parenthood in the ranks with the card catalog.
+On his first day in office, Donald Trump signed legislation that will severely limit a woman’s ability to govern her own body.
+It appears that turning the clock of reproductive freedom back would give way to the great America that witnessed women having back-alley abortions, bearing children without proper prenatal care, and placing Planned Parenthood in the ranks with the card catalog.

 Jackson, R.L.
 (2004) African American Communication & Identities: Essential Readings.
 Sage Publications.
 CA.